-Renjin is still under development, with a target of a version "1.0" in late 2013, but in the meantime it is being used in production for a number of our client projects, and supports most CRAN packages, including some with C/Fortran dependencies.
+Renjin is still under development, but it is already being used in production for a number of our client projects, and supports most CRAN packages, including some with C/Fortran dependencies.

 We built Renjin, a new interpreter for the JVM because we wanted the beauty, the flexibility, and power of R with the performance of the Java Virtual Machine.